actionhero/ah-sequelize-plugin/README.md

 ### Configuration

-A `./src/config/sequelize.js` will need to be created for your project.
+A `./src/config/sequelize.ts` will need to be created for your project.
 The example below will parse the Environment variable `DATABASE_URL` for a `postgres` database, however you can configure your connection in many ways.
 You can connect to DB pools, configure read/write splitting and more with Sequelize options.
+This configuration also enabled `automigrate`, which means Actionhero will run your migrations for you at startup.

 ```javascript
 const { URL } = require('url')